SmallGreenMan/Anderson_HomeWork/README.md

 ### - CustomView Clock app:

 <li> Implement your own component to display a round, analog clock.
 The second, minute and hour hands should work.
+<li> Implement the ability to change the color of the arrows, as well as their size, from xml using attributes.